Driving towards zero road deaths through an engaging educational playbook

 Empowering developers to own front-end decisions

-Through design reviews and debates, we realised I designed in a certain way through Figma which didn't translate directly to divs and front end practices — developers were trying to stay too close to the Figma spec and not respecting their own expertise and opinions.
+Through design reviews and debates, we realised developers were trying to stay too close to the Figma spec's auto-layout structures/divs, forcing Figma platform nuances into code and not respecting their own expertise and opinions.

 Communicate my design intentions without prescribing implementation.